-6.2.3.1.
-Ventilation for gasoline powered golf cars shall be provided to remove flammable vapors, fumes and other flammable materials.
+Ventilation for internal combustion engine golf cars shall be provided to remove flammable vapors, fumes and other flammable materials.
 Consult applicable fire codes for specific levels of ventilation.

-6.2.3.2.
-Ventilation for electric powered golf cars shall be provided to remove the accumulation of flammable hydrogen gas emitted during the charging process.
-The amount of hydrogen gas emitted depends upon a number of factors such as the condition of the batteries, the output rate of the battery charger and the amount of time the batteries are on charge.
-Hydrogen emissions are generally considered to be in the area of 10 to 20 cubic liters per car per charge.
-Because of the highly volatile nature of hydrogen gas and its propensity to rise and accumulate at the ceiling in pockets, a minimum of 5 air changes per hour is recommended.
-The controlling party shall consult applicable fire and safety codes for the specific ventilation levels required as well as the use of explosion proof electrical apparatus.
+Ventilation for electric-powered golf cars shall be provided, to remove the accumulation of flammable hydrogen gas emitted during the charging process.
+Because of the highly volatile nature of hydrogen gas and its propensity to rise and accumulate at the ceiling in pockets, a minimum of 5 air changes per hour is recommended for multiple vehicles and one air change per hour may be adequate for one vehicle.
+The controlling party shall consult applicable fire and safety codes for the specific ventilation levels required.
+See NGCMA Golf Car Safety Storage Guidelines and SAE J1718.